Skip to main content

 French cooking focuses on the appreciation of food from the ground to the plate.
 While it is often thought to be a complicated culinary style to recreate at its core the basics of French food are simple ingredients combined with time and a few notable techniques.

-Traditional French Ingredients
+Traditional French ingredients

 Cooking with the freshest local and seasonal ingredients is a fundamental part of culinary culture throughout the country.
-Each region has its own distinct dishes and traditions that originated based on the produce harvested and animals raised in that area.
+Each region has its distinct dishes and traditions that originated based on the produce harvested and animals raised in that area.

+An important element of French cooking is minimal food waste.
+As a result, many recipes famous to the culture originated as a way to use leftover vegetable scraps and parts of meat that were not commonly eaten.
 Traditionally, food shopping in France is done daily or by the meal at the marché, where a wide variety of meats, cheese, produce, wine, and artisanal goods can be purchased directly from local farmers and purveyors.

-There are a handful of ingredients that are considered essential to any French kitchen:
+There are a handful of ingredients that are considered essential to any French kitchen.

-French Butter
+French butter

 Crème Fraîche